SAP-samples/build-apps-enablement/Usecasebuddy/BuildProcessAutomation/readme.md

-# Process Automation
+# Email configuration

-To configure the setup,

-- Select the email step called Notification to Build Admin and change the email adress to the Admin's email id who will reveiw the use cases. <br>
-You can also change the body of the notification email.
+The first email from this process would be sent to the IT team/SAP build admins, who will review the use case information.
+An Email notification can be sent the them that a new use case idea has been submitted.

+- the email address can be entered in the email header. <br><br>
 ![](images/emailaddress.png)

-You can change the link for Inbox with the link of your Build inbox.<br><Br>
+The mail body can also be edited.<br> <b>Please make sure to change the link of the inbox. </b><br><br>
 ![](images/mailbody.png)

-Similarily you can edit the body of the other Email steps.

-- for the configuration of the action step <b><i>Post Ideas in Build COE</b></i>,
+Similarily, email body of other email steps can be editied.

+<b>Post Ideas in Build COE </b> is an action step, which will add the information in the Build COE template, (SAP Build WorkZone).<br>
-<bR>make sure a destination variable is selected, if not create a destination variable and select it.
+In this step, make sure a destination variable is selected, if not create one.<br>
-<br>under <b>Run step on behalf of</b>, select the <b><i>Approval Form</b></i><br><br>
+Under <b>Run step on behalf of</b>, select <b><i>Approval form</b></i>.
+Leave the input parameters as it is.

 ![](images/Actionconfig.png)

-After all the changes, save and release your project and Deploy<br><br>
+After all the configuration, make sure to save it and Release it.

 ![](images/release.png)

-When deploying, select the destination that you created to conenct with SAP Build WorkZone.
-In this case it is <b>JAM_usecasebuddy</b>.<br><br>
+After release, deploy your project. select the destination for you created to connect with SAP Build WorkZone to define the destination variable.<br><br>
 ![](images/Destination.png)